Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 The Laguna Redang Island Resort is my personal pick of the accommodation on Redang Island thanks to great facilities and a beautiful location that is still central.

-It’s a big resort with every facility you could wish for with a great pool, day spa, dive centre, gift shop and a recreation centre where you can hire equipment or play a game of pool.
-It also has a range of eating options including a handy food court with good prices and good variety.
+It’s a big resort and there are heaps of Laguna Redang activities with every facility you could wish for including a great pool, day spa, dive centre, gift shop and a recreation centre where you can hire equipment or play a game of pool.
+It also has a range of eating options, including a handy food court with good prices and good variety.
 Even their buffets are delicious.

 The location is gorgeous and it’s very easy to get here with the resort operating its own ferry twice a day.
 We love the sea view rooms!

-There are a huge range of room types including the ultimate treat with a 5-bedroom villa located on a cliff top with stunning views, its own infinity pool, elevator and butler.
+There is a huge range of room types including the ultimate treat with a 5-bedroom villa located on a clifftop with stunning views, its own infinity pool, elevator and butler.
+It’s my dream to stay in this villa one day!

 Map Of Top Resorts And Activities At Redang Island